Skarlso/blogsource/content/posts/2017-05-28-replacing-eval-with-object-send-and-a-parser.md

 #### Operator

 Selecting the operator is another interesting part as it can be a single one or multiple and all sorts.
-Until I realized that no... it can actually be only a handful.
+Until I realized that no... it can actually be only a couple.

 ![whatone](/img/whatone.jpg)

 ![whattwo](/img/whattwo.jpg)

-Also, after a bit of fiddling and doing a silly case statement on the operator, and doing something silly, which immediately felt wrong like:
+Also, after a bit of fiddling and doing and doing a silly case statement first:

 ~~~ruby
 case op